How to Use Clarified Butter in Your Cooking

 Not only are there thousands of different ingredients in the world, there are also plenty of uses for each one!
 That means learning about ingredients can be a long journey.
 While exploring in your own kitchen can help you discover new flavors and combinations you like, that’s not your only option.

-Culinary school can allow students to learn from talented, experienced Chef Instructors who are passionate about both food and teaching.
-As students pass through Escoffier’s Culinary Arts program, they can take what they explore in earlier lessons to navigate more complex topics.
-So if you’re an aspiring chef, an avid home cook who wants to start a food-focused business, or a curious lifelong learner, culinary school could be for you.
+If baking is more your preference, consider baking school.
+The right baking and pastry arts programs allow students to explore more and more complex topics.
+So if you’re an aspiring chef, an avid home cook who wants to start a food-focused business, or a curious lifelong learner, culinary or baking & pastry school could be fore you.

 This article was originally published on August 30, 2016, and has since been updated.